refinery-labs/lambda-layers-database/README.md

-# The Lambda Layers Database
+# The Lambda Layer Database
 ## By the [refinery.io](https://refinery.io) Team

 # Summary